 28. What would you do if you saw one of your friends breaking a rule at school?

-30. Explain to your parents why they should let you watch a movie you have not yet seen.
+30. Explain to your parents why they should let you watch a movie.

-31. Which school supply do you believe is the most important?
-Why?
+31. Which school supply do you believe is the most important and why?

-32. Write about the best thing about being a student at your school.
+32. Write the best thing about being a student at your school.

 33. Would you change your name if you could?
 Why or why not?